stan4dbunny/Hedged-in/README.md

 # Hedged-in

-Use your own scene in Unity and make sure to communicate when you add something to the main scene.
+We all use our own branch and merge when appropriate.